andrei-g99/merging-orbits/README.md

 # merging-orbits
-Multi-body gravitational simulator where object collisions are handled by a simplified body merger heuristic.
+N-body gravitational simulator where object collisions are handled by a simplified body merger heuristic.

 # Setup
 - Install Anaconda3 on your system